 There are health services and benefits available to you.
 A medical card entitles you to free medical care.
 If you are not eligible for a medical card, you may qualify for a GP visit card.
 A GP visit card allows you to visit your doctor for free.
 You may get a medical card or a GP visit card, if your income is below a certain amount.
 If you are aged 16 to 25 and you are dependent on your parents, you can get a medical card or a GP visit card if your parents have a meanstested medical card or GP visit card.
 With the Drugs Payment Scheme (DPS), you don't pay more than €80 in any month for approved prescribed medicines for you and your family.
 The DPS is not based on your income.
-You can apply online for a medical card, GP visit card or the Drugs Payment Scheme card on mymedicalcard.ie or get an application form from your Local Health Office.
-For details of your Local Health Office call the HSE information line on Freephone 1800 700 700 or see the website hse.ie In-patient services are free in all public hospitals, if you are aged under 16.
-In-patient fees will be abolished for everyone in 2023.
-If you are a woman or person with a uterus, aged 17 to 26, you can get free contraception.
+You can apply online for a medical card, GP visit card or the Drugs Payment Scheme card on mymedicalcard.ie, or get an application form from your local health office.
+Since April 2023, public in-patient fees have been abolished.
+This means public patients don't have to pay a daily charge to stay in hospital.
+If you are a woman or person with a uterus, aged 17 to 31, you can get free contraception.
 You need to visit your doctor to get your free prescription.
-This visit and any check ups you need are also free.
-Later in 2023, the age will be extended to include women aged 16 to 30.
+This visit and any check-ups you need are also free.
+The free contraception scheme includes emergency contraception, such as the morning-after-pill, which you can get from your pharmacy without a prescription from a GP.
+You may be entitled to a medical card or GP visit card.